IEC 60601 Safety Training Webinar

 Lives in County Clare, previously Boston, San Jose, Frankfurt, LI NY

-15 hours of content, presented as 6 modules over 3 weeks.
+15 hours of content, presented as 6 modules.
+3 modules Tue-Wed-Thu per week, over 2 weeks, as described below.

 A. Standards & Testing